 - “Aqara Home” I never opened this app to be honest.
 “Mi Home” is enough

 - “Home Assistant” is THE MAIN app where I control everything with, add actions etc.

 - “ReoLink” for my security camera which is running in my flat as well

 Here we are controlling the light with Home Assistant App which uses the Shelly integration of the Home Assistant running on a Raspberry Pi to switch the light on or off.

-Of course I have an Amazon Alexa as well.
+I have an Amazon Alexa as well.
 I have three to be precise, but only one of them is really used.
-To clarify how that fits in: Amazon Alexa acts basically like a Home Assistant from a technical perspective: It has integrations by itself over the Amazon Alexa app and then can control things like Hue or even Shellies and much more of course.
+To clarify how that fits in: Amazon Alexa acts like a Home Assistant from a technical perspective: It has integrations by itself over the Amazon Alexa app and then can control things like Hue or even Shellies and much more.

 So you can integrate the Shellies into Alexa, all Hue lights and I think a lot of other things.
 You can also do “if this than that” things.
 Alexa can be controlled by voice.
 The Home Assistant possibly can also have an integration of voice anyhow I am sure, but I am running all voice controlled commands over my Amazon Alexa for now.